Decinco/ApartmentPredictor/docs/LAB02.md

     "furnishingStatus": "Unfurnished",
     "nearbySchools": [],
     "reviews": [],
-    "contracts": []
+    "contracts": [],
+    "price": 986764
 }
 ```

-*furnishingStatus* can be "Unfurnished", "Partially Furnished" or "Fully Furnished"
+*furnishingStatus* can be "Unfurnished", "Partially Furnished" or "Fully Furnished".
+Price is calculated on query based on the apartment's specifications.

 ### Contract